carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 Many machine learning techniques will give us an answer given some input data even if that answer is wrong.
 Most are unable to explain any kind of logic in arriving at that answer.
 This can make diagnosing and even detecting problems with them difficult.

 > ## Where have you encountered machine learning already?
-> Discuss with the person next to you:
+> Now that we have explored machine learning in a bit more detail, discuss with the person next to you:
 >
 > 1. Where have I seen machine learning in use?
 > 2. What kind of input data does that machine learning system use to make predictions/classifications?